 How Does It Work?

-- Tickets must be picked up 30 minutes before the performance starts, or they will be released as needed for sale to the public.
+- Tickets are held at the venue’s box office and must be picked up 30 minutes before the performance starts, or they will be released as needed for sale to the public.

-To register your agency/organization for the citySPECIAL program, please complete this application form:
+To register your agency/organization for the citySPECIAL program, please complete the following application form: